Zen to Go Logo

 • Script:

-• "Let’s move up.
+• "We’re moving up.
 Now tense your calves... hold... and release.
 Continue with your thighs... hold... and release".

-15-minute practices for a complete immersion
+15-minute practices for complete immersion

 Guided visualization to manage frustration